 The town has grown up and spread out a touch over the years, and its proximity to Asheville has rubbed off on it.
 There are now several popular breweries and taprooms right downtown.

-Corolla is an OBX beach town full of lively ambience.
+Corolla is an OBX beach town full of lively ambiance.
 On the Northern edge of the outer banks, it hasn’t developed to favor tourism as much as other towns on the barrier banks of the state.
 Corolla retains wild horses and enough identity to be one of the best small beach towns in the state.

 The Corolla Adventure Park provides some fun outside of the water, and a plethora of local dining options include live music.
 A sizable full-time residential community gives this area some authentic flavor.

 Sylva is a quiet stop on your way towards Tennessee that will surprise you if you take the time to get off the highway.
 Downtown shops are close enough together for an afternoon walk, but each offers an eclectic, local delicacy that makes it worth a second look.

 Nearby, Western North Carolina University more than doubles the population of this cute, North Carolina small town that has plenty to offer every time of the year.
 You can find a view of the town from the top of the historic Jackson County Public Library.